eishiya/tiled-scripts/README.md

 ### Copy+Paste Layers
 Copies/pastes entire layers, including their properties along with the content.
 Can copy/paste multiple layers at once, regardless of layer type.

+### Copy+Paste Objects in Layers
+Copies/pastes objects, but remembers the names of the layers they came from and pastes them and pastes them to layers of those names, enabling multi-layer copy+paste similar to that for tiles.

 ### Copy+Paste Terrains
 Copies/pastes terrains from/to selected tiles.
 Includes actions to copy/paste terrains exactly, as well as to copy/paste the arrangement of a particular terrain, so you can paste it as a different terrain.